 March 1, 1991: Apple introduces the Apple IIe Card, a $199 peripheral that lets users turn Macs into fully functioning Apple IIe computers.

 The ability to emulate the popular Apple IIe computer on a Mac brings Apple’s two operating systems side by side for the first time.
 While not quite the equivalent of Apple letting you run iOS on a Mac today, it’s not a world away.

 Apple IIe Card eases transition from Apple II to Mac

 In 1991, the 1983-era Apple IIe could still be found in many schools, a market Apple traditionally excelled in.
 Letting Macs emulate the Apple IIe proved enticing for penny-pinching schools.
 Institutions that previously invested in Apple II software would not be throwing away all that money when switching to Mac.

-The strategy seemed to work because, just two years later, Apple made a big splash in the educational market with the Macintosh LC 520, which became a part of many 1990s schools.
+The strategy seemed to work: Just two years later, Apple made a big splash in the educational market with the Macintosh LC 520, which found a place in many 1990s schools.

 The Apple IIe Card boasted a 65C02 processor, 256K memory and a port for supporting a 5 1/4-inch Apple II floppy drive and joystick.
 The emulator software shipped on a 3.5-inch floppy disk, allowing the Mac to run Apple II software from inside Mac OS.
 However, you could not multitask between Mac apps and Apple II programs.

 The Apple IIe Card ran on the Mac LC, Color Classic and early Performa models.
 It worked with Mac System 6.0.8 through 7.5.5 (the final version to support a 24-bit mode).

 Apple discontinued the Apple IIe Card in May 1995, two years after the final Apple II debuted.
 Still, the peripheral achieved its purpose.
 It squeezed a couple more years out of the Apple II, easing the transition from Apple II to Macintosh for customers still clinging to the past.